mbodenhamer/docker-debian-flask/README.md

-# docker-debian-flask
+Flask in an Debian container.

-Flask in a Debian container
+Best used as a base image.
+Also contains a few Python packages that I commonly use with Flask.